ProlificsPanther/RESTAPI/README.md

   * connect.jpl (SMINIT)

 # Demo.jsp
-This JSP file contains a "Customer Details" button, When clicked returns a bootstrap data table based on the JavaScript function in datatabl.js.
+This JSP file contains a "Customer Details" button, When clicked, it returns a bootstrap data table based on the JavaScript function in datatabl.js.

 # Datatabl.js
-Contains AJAX calls for GET, PUT, DELETE and POST to the Panther servlet.
+Contains AJAX calls for GET, PUT, DELETE and POST to the Panther web application.

 # dataTables.editor.js & dataTables.editor.min.js
 The latest files can be downloaded from the link (https://editor.datatables.net/download/) you need to have these for the dataTable actions.
+The trail version which you will get will expire in 15 days.

 # editable.css
 CSS for dataTables